jebruary/RHEED-Graphic-analisis-from-pixels-to-real-lattice-parameter-/README.md

 ATTENTION the equation used in this code is for hexagon pattern sample, if you wish to use for other patterns, you could change the equation of line 109.

+Any questions or mistakes made please contact zjcheng@yahoo.com